 Hiring an attorney that tries cases in court can give you the confidence to know they will be prepared for a trial if that is the result.
 If the case does end in a settlement, entering negotiations with a personal injury attorney who is ready for the possibility of a trial could mean greater preparation and a more fair recovery amount for you.

 3. Who will be handling my case?

 It is possible that the attorney you first meet with will not be the only attorney who works on your case.
-If there is going to be a team of attorneys (including less experienced attorneys) handling your case, it may be beneficial to ask how the team would function, who would be your point of contact for questions, and who would be supervising.
+If there is going to be a team of attorneys (including less experienced attorneys) and paralegals handling your case, it may be beneficial to ask how the team would function, who would be your point of contact for questions, and who would be supervising.

 4. What are your fees?